 The Detect Object Ability Base ability is an abstract class designed for any ability that needs another object to start.
 This includes abilities such as picking up an object, vaulting, climbing, interacting, etc. This ability doesn’t do anything besides detect when an object can be interacted with by the character.
+The ability can filter the found objects using the Object Identifier component.

 The mask which specifies how the ability should detect other objects.